dbrugger946/dev-lightspeed-mta/README.md

   - *if so, delete them all*
   - drop table kai_files, kai_hints, kai_incidents, kai_solution_hint_association, kai_solutions, kai_violation_hint_association, kai_violations, solution_after_file_association, solution_before_file_association ;
   - *delete/bounce the kai-db pod*
-  - *delete/bounce kai-api pod*
+  - *delete/bounce kai-api pod* not sure if this step is necessary
-  - *re-initialization (create new empty tables) doesn't occur until after some wait time with kai-api*
+  - *re-initialization (create new empty tables) doesn't seem to occur until after vcode is completely shutdown and restarted, not just closed*

-  **(untried approach: Force-deleting the PVC would do it (may need to bounce the pod as well).**
+  **(untried approach: Force-deleting the PVC would do it (may need to bounce the pod as well)).**

   #### Tips for Demoing
   - ensure you are using the correct profile in DevLightspeed
   - turn off auto-save feature for files in vscode
   - possibly reset connection to custom rules everytime you initially start up a demo
-  - ensure LLM configurations  are correct for initial analysis and solution server
+  - ensure LLM configurations  are correct for analysis server (GenAI) and solution server
   - delete tables for kai-db pod and bounce pod and also kai-api to clean up solution server hints.
+    - Need to also completely quit/kill vscode and restart to reset solution server connection and auto create new tables
+  - When using solution server feature, and manually adjusting suggested genai code update,
+    - as of 8 Dec 2025 ensure to replace the entire suggested inserted code, even if that means literally copying over some lines with the exact same suggested changes, as solution server seems to get confused and messes up the hints for other follow on files that need the change.